 Lowers blood pressure

-If we are tense, our muscles contract and put more pressure onto our blood vessels, thus increasing blog pressure.
+If we are tense, our muscles contract and put more pressure onto our blood vessels, thus increasing blood pressure.
 As the muscles relax, so do the blood vessels, bringing the blood pressure down.

 Meditation is not only an activity of the mind, the body also plays an important part.
 Through deep breathing you can improve your meditation session as the increased levels of oxygen help your brain to calm down which helps to prove the power and focus of your meditation.